buildarr/buildarr-prowlarr/docs/configuration/settings/general.md

         retention: 28
 ```

-Some of the settings may affect Buildarr's ability to connect with the Sonarr instance.
+Some of the settings may affect Buildarr's ability to connect with the Prowlarr instance.
 Take care when changing these settings.

 ## Host

-##### ::: buildarr_sonarr.config.general.HostGeneralSettings
+##### ::: buildarr_prowlarr.config.settings.general.HostGeneralSettings
     options:
       members:
         - bind_address